moleculerjs/moleculer-http-client/README.md

 ## Cache
 ### Moleculer Cache
+If you are using [actions](#Service-Actions) to make HTTP requests then you can use [Moleculer's cache](https://moleculer.services/docs/0.13/caching.html) to cache responses.

 **Example of Moleculer Cache**
-If you are making HTTP requests from Moleculer's [actions](#Service-Actions) then you can use [Moleculer's cache](https://moleculer.services/docs/0.13/caching.html) to cache responses.
 ```js
 const { ServiceBroker } = require("moleculer");
 const HTTPClientService = require("../../index");